RedPointGlobal/redpoint-rpi/README.md

        - Amazon RDS for SQL Server
        - Google Cloud SQL for SQL Server
        - Microsoft SQL Server on virtual machine or bare metal
-- **Kubernetes Nodepools**
-    - Node Sizing
-       - 8 vCPUs per node
-       - 16 GB of Memory per node
-       - Node Count: Minimum of 2 nodes for high availability

-### Prerequisites
 - **Kubernetes Cluster:**
 Ensure you use the latest stable version of Kubernetes, which can be either self-hosted or managed.
 Managed options include Azure Kubernetes Service (AKS), Amazon Elastic Kubernetes Service (EKS), and Google Kubernetes Engine (GKE).
 If you don't already have a Kubernetes cluster, refer to the ```./kubernetes/``` directory.
 This directory contains official quickstart guides for the managed options.

+- **Kubernetes Nodepools**
+    - Node Sizing for RPI Workloads
+       - 8 vCPUs per node
+       - 16 GB of Memory per node
+       - Minimum of 2 nodes for high availability

+### Before you begin
+Before installing RPI, ensure that the following requirements are met:

 - **TLS Certificate Files:**
 A certificate (.crt) and certificate key (.key) file are needed for Ingress TLS.
 The certificate file ```(.crt)``` contains the public key , while the certificate key file ```(.key)``` contains the private key.